-Sunnto is a Finnish company that has been around for about 80 years and is famous for the quality of their sports watches and other orienting tools.
+Sunnto is a Finnish company that has been around for about 80 years and is famous for the quality of its sports watches and other orienting tools.
 They design their products specifically for outdoor enthusiasts that need high-tech gear to keep them safe on their latest adventures.

-This brand has a few different compasses but the MC-2G is an excellent all-around model appropriate for hiking, mountaineering and similar outdoor activities.
+This brand has a few different compasses but the MC-2G is an excellent all-around model appropriate for hiking, mountaineering, and similar outdoor activities.
 It is a military-inspired mirror compass that has one incredible feature – it works anywhere in the world!

 While other compasses have to be purchased for either the northern or southern hemisphere, the MC-2G doesn’t have any limitations.
 Suunto got around this issue by making their needle and magnet separately so they work independently.

 Other designers combine the two which affects the needle positioning.
 With Suunto’s compass, the magnetic field incline doesn’t do this.
 This feature alone is a huge selling point for people that travel all around the world and want one compass they can rely on and that is easy to read.